kimhoyun-robotair/dodger_MPC_ws/README.md

-# 🏎️ MPC Bicycle Controller
+# MPC Bicycle Controller

 ROS 2 package for following CSV waypoints with a discrete-time MPC bicycle model.
-Designed for **F1TENTH-style simulators** but adaptable to real vehicles.
+Designed based on F1TENTH ROS2 simulator, but adaptable to real vehicles.
+(But have to configure TF trees)

 ---